DarkGuardian641/Dot-Fit/README.md

 ## Our Website

-Visit https://dotfit.netlify.app to check our website
+Visit https://dotfit.netlify.app to check our website.

 ## About